Chapter 8: Restoration Equipment and Supplies for Fire Damage Remediation: How Professionals Use the Right Equipment for Recovery

-Commercial air movers are helpful for drying and promoting evaporation when performing a water restoration job.
+Commercial air movers are ful for drying and promoting evaporation when performing a water restoration job.
 They are also useful for removing fumes from an area and offering extra ventilation.

 There are three types of air movers: axial, centrifugal and compact.
 Axial movers are designed to move air over a wide space, while centrifugal movers provide more direct airflow.
 Compact movers can cover both large and small areas and spots.
 Aer Industries offers restoration professionals all three types of air movers from brands like B-Air®, BlueDri™, and Soleaire®.